apereo/cas/docs/cas-server-documentation/installation/Monitoring-Statistics.md

 |---------------------------|--------------------------------------------
 | `username`                | The username to use for authentication.
 | `password`                | The password to use for authentication.
 | `service`                 | Service to which attributes should be released.

 ### Single SignOn Sessions Endpoint

 A `GET` operation produces a list of current SSO sessions.

 A `DELETE` operation without specifying a ticket id will attempt to destroy all SSO sessions.
 Specifying a ticket-granting ticket identifier in the URL as a placeholder/selector will attempt to destroy the session controlled by that ticket. (i.e. `sso-sessions/{ticket}`)

 ### Multifactor Trusted Devices

 A `GET` operation produces a list of all trusted devices.
+Specifying a username in the URL as the placeholder/selector will fetch devices registered for that user (i.e. `multifactor-trusted-devices/{/{username}`).

-A `DELETE` operation with a a decision id will attempt to remove the consent decision (i.e. `multifactor-trusted-devices/{/{id}`).
+A `DELETE` operation with a device key  id will attempt to remove the trusted device (i.e. `multifactor-trusted-devices/{/{id}`).
-Specifying the `principal`  in the same manner will revoke all consent decisions for the user.

 ### Attribute Release Consent

 A `GET` operation produces a list of all consent decisions.

-A `DELETE` operation with a a record key id will attempt to remove and revoke the registered device (i.e. `attribute-consent/{principal}/{id}`).
+A `DELETE` operation with a record key id will attempt to remove and revoke the registered device (i.e. `attribute-consent/{principal}/{id}`).

 ### Metrics